usf-cs272-f25/usf-cs272-f25.github.io/_assignments/lab07.md

 Same test cases as project05, except the guitar one is optional

 1. 100 pts. - correctness including required test cases
-    1. `TestPhil` to prompt the LLM to correctly answer the question, "What courses is Phil Peterson teaching in Fall 2025?"
+    1. `Lab07/TestPhil` to prompt the LLM to correctly answer the question, "What courses is Phil Peterson teaching this semester?"
-    1. `TestPHIL` to prompt the LLM to correctly answer the question, "Which philosophy courses are offered this semester?"
+    1. `Lab07/TestPHIL` to prompt the LLM to correctly answer the question, "Which philosophy courses are offered this semester?"
-    1. `TestBio` to prompt the LLM to correctly answer the question, "Where does Bioinformatics meet?"
+    1. `Lab07/TestBio` to prompt the LLM to correctly answer the question, "Where does Bioinformatics meet?"
-    1. `TestGuitar` to prompt the LLM to correctly answer the question, "Can I learn guitar this semester?"
+    1. `Lab07/TestGuitar` to prompt the LLM to correctly answer the question, "Can I learn guitar this semester?"
-    1. `TestMultiple` to prompt the LLM to correctly answer the question, "I would like to take a Rhetoric course from Phil Choong.
+    1. `Lab07/TestMultiple` to prompt the LLM to correctly answer the question, "I would like to take a Rhetoric course from Phil Choong.
 What can I take?"